-- A regional Flow Way System will improve water quality through a comprehensive interconnected stormwater management system that also serves as a linear park.
-The Flow Way System is intended to provide for a high level of retention and treatment of stormwater, reduction in water lost to tide through storage and re-use of retained water, supplemental water supply for irrigation, habitat for fish and wildlife, wildlife corridors, opportunities for habitat mitigation, and the recreational and aesthetic values provided by natural riverine systems. - ii.
-The regional Flow Way System will be created incrementally and become a continuous water management system that enhances the conveyance functions of the existing drainage canals and incorporates the stormwater detention, conveyance, and discharge systems for new development so as to reduce total runoff volume and improve water quality prior to discharge into the Indian River Lagoon. - iii.
-Where not inconsistent with SFWMD permitting criteria, natural habitat restoration is preferred to open water systems for treating stormwater and may be eligible for higher multipliers offered for restoration and preservation.
+- i.
+A regional Flow Way System will improve water quality through a comprehensive interconnected water management system that also serves as a linear park.
+The Flow Way System is intended to provide for a high level of retention and treatment of stormwater, reduction in water lost to tide through storage and reuse of retained water, supplemental water supply for irrigation, habitat for fish and wildlife, wildlife corridors, opportunities for habitat mitigation, and the recreational and aesthetic values provided by natural riverine systems. - ii.
+The regional Flow Way System will be created incrementally as new development is approved, gradually replacing the existing canal network in order to restore more natural discharge patterns. - iii.
+The Flow Way System is composed of the land necessary for water storage, attenuation, conveyance, and discharge of surface water flowing from existing and new development.
+The system also includes adjoining water management facilities, wastewater re-use facilities, and adjacent park land.